amasoft-dr/cabinets.js/README.md

-# Cabinets.js A Global State Management Libary
+# Cabinets.js A Simple State Management Libary
 Cabinets is global state management library, it is not tied to any library or framework.
 It is simple to use but yet powerful.

 ## To do List in Vanilla JS